 🏡 Stamp Duty Guide 2026

-Everything you need to know about stamp duty in 2026 — current SDLT rates, the 5% additional property surcharge, first-time buyer relief, and a free calculator to work out exactly what you'll pay.
+Everything you need to know about stamp duty in 2026 — current SDLT rates, the 5% additional property surcharge, first-time buyer relief, Scotland and Wales rates, and a free calculator to work out exactly what you'll pay.
+Updated May 2026.
 No sign-up required.

 £125k